 There’s a few more bells and whistles, but those are the basics.

 How Financial Advisors Might “Pitch” This Annuity

-The primary jist of the sales pitch (I’ve heard) is that when you choose the global lookback option each of the four global indexes will have had different performance.
+The basics (I’ve heard) of the sales process for this annuity, is that when you choose the global lookback option each of the four global indexes will have had different performance.
 Instead of guessing at the beginning of the year which will be the leader and having to choose your asset allocation the annuity instead “looks back” after the year is complete and calculates the return based on 40% of the best index, 30% from the second best, 20% the third, and 10% the fourth.
 This allows annuity holders to get maximum market upside with the principal guarantee of an index annuity.